robert-mccarthy-ca/modern-druid/README.md

 - Roughly half the biomass is converted on-site into biochar using efficient flame-cap kilns; the other half is chopped-and-dropped or mulched.
 - Every year we spread a mix of our own biochar + locally sourced crushed basalt — in a single pass.
 - All fruit, nuts, berries, and perennial vegetables are free pick-your-own for the surrounding community (zero harvest, transport, or sales logistics).
-- Revenue comes exclusively from verified carbon removal credits (Puro.earth biochar, Isometric ERW, Verra deep-soil carbon) plus modest biochar sales.
+- Revenue comes exclusively from verified carbon removal credits (Puro.earth biochar, Puro.earth ERW, Verra + CCB deep-soil carbon) plus modest biochar sales.

 **Why the economics are unstoppable**
 Once a hub is cash-flow positive, profits are split by constitutional rule: